ibm-cloud-docs/power-iaas/managing-spp.md

 To add VMs to an existing SPP, complete the following steps:

-[On-premises]{: tag-red} Use the API and CLI for bulk deployment of VMs in an SPP.
+[{{site.data.keyword.on-prem}}]{: tag-red} Use the API and CLI for bulk deployment of VMs in an SPP.
 However, you cannot provision more than 3 VMs within an SPP in both small and medium pods.
 {: important}

 1. Open the **Virtual server instances** page in the {{site.data.keyword.powerSys_notm}} user interface.